Clastify logo

 Why composites have unusual properties

 A composite material is a material made from two or more distinct components that remain separate on the microscopic scale but act together to give improved properties.
 Reinforced concrete is a good example: concrete contains ionic and covalent components that resist compression well, while steel bars provide tensile strength and some flexibility through metallic bonding.
-The final material combines properties that none of the components has alone.
+The final material has a combination of properties that none of the components has alone.

 What an alloy is

-It is more accurate to call alloys mixtures rather than compounds.
-Their composition can vary across a range, and the elements in them are not locked into one fixed ratio as they would be in a chemical compound.
-Steel, for example, can contain different proportions of carbon and other elements while still being called steel.
+It is more accurate to describe alloys as mixtures, not compounds.
+Their composition can vary across a range, and the elements are not present in one fixed ratio as they are in a chemical compound.
+Steel, for example, can contain different proportions of carbon and other elements and still be called steel.

 Non-directional bonding and changed properties

-A non-directional bond is a bonding interaction that acts in many directions, not just along one fixed line between two specific atoms.
+A non-directional bond is a bonding interaction that acts in many directions, rather than along one fixed line between two specific atoms.
 Metallic bonding is non-directional because metal cations are attracted to a sea of delocalized electrons.
-This helps explain why pure metals are malleable: layers of metal ions can slide past each other, while the electron sea still holds the structure together.
+Pure metals are malleable for this reason: layers of metal ions can slide, while the electron sea keeps holding the structure together.

 In an alloy, atoms or ions with different sizes disturb the regular arrangement of the metallic lattice.
 Apply a force, and the layers no longer slide as easily.
 Many alloys are therefore harder and stronger than the pure metal.
-The disruption can also reduce electrical conductivity, since delocalized electrons are scattered more as they move through the less regular structure.
+This disruption can also lower electrical conductivity, because delocalized electrons are scattered more as they move through the less regular structure.

 Image

-Alloying can also improve corrosion resistance and alter melting point.
-It’s materials design on a small scale: keep the useful metallic bonding, then tune the structure by adding selected atoms.
+Alloying can improve corrosion resistance and change melting point too.
+Think of it as small-scale materials design: keep the useful metallic bonding, then adjust the structure by adding selected atoms.

 Common alloy examples

-You do not need to memorize detailed compositions, but you should be able to discuss familiar examples.
+You don't need to memorize detailed compositions, but you should be able to discuss familiar examples.

 Bronze is an alloy based mainly on copper and tin.
-It is harder than copper and resists corrosion well, which explains why it was historically used in tools, coins and sculptures.
+It is harder than copper and resists corrosion well, which explains its historical use in tools, coins and sculptures.
 Brass is an alloy based mainly on copper and zinc.
-It is workable and acoustically useful, so it is used in musical instruments and fittings.
+It is workable and useful acoustically, so it appears in musical instruments and fittings.
 Stainless steel is an iron-based alloy containing chromium; chromium forms a thin protective oxide layer that helps prevent rusting, making it useful for kitchen and medical equipment.

-The same idea applies to carbon steels.
+The same principle applies to carbon steels.
 Adding carbon to iron makes the lattice harder to deform.
-If data are supplied, such as hardness against carbon content, read the trend by linking the independent variable to lattice disruption and mechanical strength.
+If data are supplied, such as hardness against carbon content, interpret the trend by linking the independent variable to lattice disruption and mechanical strength.
 The Vickers hardness test gives a hardness value, often reported as HV, and larger HV values mean a harder material.

 Image